kaishxu/kaishxu.github.io/_pages/about.md

 - Interpretable medical dialogue systems involving diagnosis, prescriptions, concultations, etc. I am committed to enabling machines to function as trustworthy and reliable clinicians;
 - Other healthcare applications empowered by Large Language Models (LLMs).
 My focus lies on their interpretability and safety.

+**Always open to collaboration!
+Feel free to drop an email and I'llbe happy to have a discussion.** 😆

 Recent News
 ======
 - Sept 2023: I start working on new ideas.